Estimated reading time: 3 minutes

 Since 17th May 1990, there has been a problem balancing out the treatment of men and women equally in occupational pension schemes and the importance of contracted-out schemes providing Guaranteed Minimum Pensions.
 After the Barber Case ruled that men and women should be treated equally and consequently changed the retirement age for men and women to 65 with benefits adjusted to create equalisation.

 GMP equalisation is a legal requirement, so why have most ongoing schemes not yet carried it out?
 The main reason is uncertainty over the methodology to use and the concern that if they do it now, they may have to revisit the exercise if a different method is ultimately prescribed.

 The uncertainty could be removed later this year by the Lloyds court judgement.
-In July 2018 Lloyds bank together with the Affinity trade union and the trustees of three Lloyds pension schemes went before the High Court seeking clarification on GMP equalisation.
-A ruling is expected by the end of 2018.
+In July 2018 Lloyds bank, together with the Affinity trade union and the trustees of three Lloyds pension schemes, went before the High Court seeking clarification on GMP equalisation.

 The court case is expected to decide whether or not GMP equalisation applies to the Lloyds schemes and what calculation method should apply.
 Following the ruling, industry practice may change immediately or may wait on the outcome of any appeals or further guidance from the DWP.